 - Presenter’s ability to handle questions from the jury and general audience (10%)

-As many as 10 delegates will be nominated to compete at the CSU statewide competition which will be held at Cal Poly San Luis Obispo on April 28-29, 2017.
+As many as 10 delegates will be nominated to compete at the CSU statewide competition which will be held at CSU East Bay on April 24 - 25, 2020.
 Monetary awards are available to the outstanding presenters in each category.
 Transportation and lodging expenses for delegates are provided by the SERCA program.